Redocly/create-openapi-repo/README.md

 ## Features

+ - OpenAPI 3.0 support
- - Split an OpenAPI definition into multiple files.
+ - Split an OpenAPI definition into multiple files
- - Bundle a multi-file definition into a single file.
+ - Bundle a multi-file definition into a single file
- - Validate your OpenAPI definition after each commit.
+ - Validate your OpenAPI definition after each commit
- - Automate deployment of your OpenAPI definition/docs using CI/CD workflows.
+ - Automate deployment of your OpenAPI definition/docs using CI/CD workflows
- - Maintain code samples as separate files.
+ - Maintain code samples as separate files
  - Live editing in your editor of choice :heart_eyes:

 ## Examples